Skip to content

 A diagnosis of Major Depressive Disorder requires at least two major episodes of Depression lasting at least two weeks.

-In our experience, most veterans are rated under DC 9434, Major Depression Disorder or DC 9435, Unspecified Depressive Disorder.
+In our experience, most veterans are rated under DC 9434, Major Depression Disorder, or DC 9435, Unspecified Depressive Disorder.

-What is the VA Rating for Depression Secondary to Tinnitus?
+VA Ratings for Depression Secondary to Tinnitus

 VA Rating for Depression Secondary to Tinnitus